 You’re most likely familiar with most, if not all these names.
 There is a lot of competition among the browsers still to this day, even though Chrome (and Chromium) is the dominant player in the market.

 Today, it is impossible to imagine the Web without the use of browsers.
 We have witnessed a shift from standalone applications to HTML5 and Progressive Web Apps that allow applications to fully function within a browser.
 For example, Microsoft Word and Excel for the longest time could only be executed via a standalone application.
 Now, you can utilize those applications through any browser without the need to install any files.

 As companies compete for the market share, different browsers are using different engines to display information on the web page.
 For example, Chrome and Chromium utilize Blink, while Safari uses WebKit.

 Because of these differences, your applications may behave differently in the browser.
-Due to Chrome dominance, the vast majority of applications are designed to work smoothly with Chromium, and providing as good of performance in other browsers is secondary.
+Due to Chrome dominance, the vast majority of applications are designed to work smoothly with Chromium, and providing as good a level of performance in other browsers is secondary.

 For your web development projects to have a broader reach, you must make sure that you’re testing your web applications against the browsers which are most likely to be used by the users.
 Chrome, Safari, Firefox, and other Chromium-based browsers (Microsoft Edge, Brave, etc.) are more common among regular users.
-But you may find you need to support less common ones (Like Internet Explorer) as well depending on the user base or the company you work for.
+But you may find you need to support less common ones (like Internet Explorer) as well depending on the user base or the company you work for.
 For Chromium browsers, if it works in Chrome, it should work in other related browsers as well.